 Amidst last minute exterior painting and hanging of historic photos the day prior, the refreshed administration building looked impeccable.

-Completion of the ablution block located on the east side of the showgrounds was also the day prior.
+Completion of the ablution block located on the east side of the showgrounds was also a last minute rush prior to the opening.

 The office extension and kitchen renovation was jointly funded by the Alcoa Waroona Sustainability Program, Federal Government Stronger Communities Program, Shire of Waroona and the Waroona Agricultural Society.
 Andrew Hastie MP, Adam Gilbert – Alcoa Refinery Manager, Mike Walmsley Shire of Waroona President, and Eric Walmsley Waroona Ag Society President shared in cutting a first prize ribbon with ‘dagging’shears – fitting with the agricultural theme.

-President, Eric Walmsley highly commenced Ag Society building project manager Mark Winter, Maree Ellis, Grants and Donna Walmsley Project Coordinator and committee members who all contributed substantially to the projects.
+President, Eric Walmsley highly commended Waroona Agricultural Society building project manager Mark Winter, Maree Ellis Grants and Donna Walmsley Project Coordinator and committee members who all contributed substantially to the projects.